hiddify/hiddify.com/docs/index.md

     By following these steps, you can be more confident in Hiddify’s security as a privacy and anti-censorship tool.

-??? success "Which devices does Hiddify support??"
+??? question "Which devices does Hiddify support??"
     Hiddify is designed to work across a range of devices and operating systems, covering both server-side and client-side needs:

     1. **Server-Side Compatibility (Hiddify Manager)**